Youth and the Awesomeness of God, Part 4

 0:00

-We're continuing in our study on the awesomeness of God, recognizing that in comparison to God, anything non-God is not awesome.
-God is the highest form of awesome—the peak, the epitome, with an infinitude behind his awesomeness.
-It's impossible to find something more awesome than God.
+We're continuing in our study on the awesomeness of God, looking at the reality that in comparison to God, anything that we would see as non-God things, we would recognize as being non-awesome things.
+God is the highest form of awesome.
+It doesn't get any more awesome than God.
+That's the peak, the epitome, and there's even an infinitude behind his awesomeness.
+It's literally impossible to find something more awesome than God.

-We must see him entirely, not just John 3:16 or that God is love.
-We need what he says about love, sin, right, and wrong—even uncomfortable parts, like God sending an angel to slay men, women, and children in judgment in Jerusalem.
-We can't pick and choose; we must have the whole God revealed in Scripture.
-Willfully ignoring parts means not believing the God of the Bible.
+We need to see Him for who He really is and what He has really done in its entirety.
+It doesn't help if we only know John 3:16 or that God is love.
+We must recognize what God says about love, sin, right, and wrong—even uncomfortable parts, like God enabling an angel to slay sinful men, women, and children in Jerusalem who deserved judgment.
+We can't pick and choose pieces of God.
+We must have the entirety of God as revealed in Scripture.
+Willfully ignoring bits prevents us from believing in the God of the Bible.

 In the beginning was the Word, and the Word was with God, and the Word was God.

-They are pros God—intimately close, no secrets.
-Salvation brings us into that fellowship, but only in Christ, as the Lamb slain from the foundation of the world (Ephesians 1).
-God chose us in the Beloved.
-Everything pleasing about us is Christ's person and work.
+Salvation brings us into that fellowship.
+But we must be found in Christ, as the Lamb slain from the foundation of the world, chosen in the Beloved (Ephesians 1).
+Everything pleasing in God's sight is the person and work of Jesus Christ.

-This causes despair of self—I offer nothing, extending an empty hand of faith.
-Desperation for Christ.
-Death to sin, the hindrance to fellowship with God.
+God speaks wrath on us, love and pleasure on Christ.
+This makes us despair of ourselves—we offer nothing, extend an empty hand of faith.
+It makes us desperate for Christ and dead to sin, the hindrance to fellowship with God.

 Jesus: Entirely God, Entirely Awesome